 * Asia share markets mixed after very muted Wall St finish

-* Manufacturing improves in US, China and Japan, but Europe soft
+* Manufacturing improves in US, China and Japan, but Europe

 * Dollar sidelined, commodity-linked currencies fare better

 SYDNEY, June 24 Asian shares were subdued on

 Tuesday while major currencies kept to recent snug ranges after

 a surprisingly soft reading on euro zone manufacturing took the

 shine off better data from China, Japan and the United States.

 Moves were marginal as markets slipped into something of a

 summer lull and MSCI's broadest index of Asia-Pacific shares

 Japan's Nikkei eased 0.6 percent while South Korea